Environmental steering group

 A number of staff members have environmental responsibilities as part of their job role:

 - Rosemary Horry acts as corporate lead for environment and sustainability, reporting to Professor Plowden, and is responsible for the implementation of ISO14001 and staff/student engagement programmes.

 - Anne Downes works as an Energy Officer and is responsible for the Carbon Management Plan.

-- Craig Barker manages the air-conditioning units on site.
+- Craig Barber manages the air-conditioning units on site.

 - Nicola Williams is the elected Ethics and Environment Officer for UDSU.